niusia-ua/better-posthog-rust/better-posthog/README.md

 - Non-blocking and error-free event capture with background worker thread.
 - Builder pattern for flexible event construction.
 - Automatic OS and library metadata enrichment.
+- Support for events editing, filtering, and sampling via the `before_send` option.
 - Graceful shutdown with configurable timeout.

 ## Usage